Has Dawood Ibrahim tested positive for COVID-19

 New Delhi, June 06: In the midst of reports that Dawood Ibrahim and his wife have tested positive for COVID-19, his brother has rubbished these reports.

-IT was reported that Dawood and his wife were admitted to the Army Hospital in Karachi after they tested positive for COVID-19.
+It was reported that Dawood and his wife were admitted to the Army Hospital in Karachi after they tested positive for COVID-19.

 Coronavirus: In a first, India records 300 fatalities in one-day since COVID-19 outbreak

-However, his brother Anees Ibrahim said that neither Dawood nor his family members have tested positive for COVID-19.
+However, his brother Anees Ibrahim said that neither Dawood nor his family members has tested positive for COVID-19.
 He also said that all of them were at their home.

 The statement came in the wake of reports suggesting that Dawood and his wife had tested positive for COVID-19.
 It was further reported that his staff were placed under quarantine, following this.